richardanaya/luckyshot/README.md

 This dual approach helps ensure you don't miss important context when using AI to modify your codebase.

+# Warnings!

+This tool is alpha and not thoroughly evalulated with real world tests.

 ## Features

 - File scanning with customizable chunk sizes and overlap